joinbubbel/bubbel-api-docs/src/dc/introduction.md

 Data channels are very simple.
 You can:

-1. "send" messages.
+1. send messages.
-2. "delete" messages.
+2. delete messages.
-3. "edit" messages.
+3. edit messages.

+All connected clients are notified when an important event occurs.
+Notifications are sent in real time without polling!

 Messages are stored in **chunks** where each chunk stores a certain number of saved messages.